DavideDalPos/CSE/content/insecta_mundi/2024/1083_OttoandHava_2024.md

     title: 'The false click beetles (Coleoptera: Eucnemidae) of Laos.
 Entomologica Basiliensia et Collectionis Frey 35'
     pages: 181–427

-abstract: 'New country records for *Macroscython granulosus* Otto, 2016 (Coleoptera: Eucnemidae: Dromaeolinae: Dromaeolini), a eucnemid known only from Laos and Thailand, are reported from China and Nepal.
+abstract: 'New country records for <i>Macroscython granulosus</i> Otto, 2016 (Coleoptera: Eucnemidae: Dromaeolinae: Dromaeolini), a eucnemid known only from Laos and Thailand, are reported from China and Nepal.
 A redescription and images of the female are provided.'
 ---